Follow Our Passion officially turned one, last week and in honor of that I am gonna share with you all 12 Things I Learned My First Year of Blogging!

 Can you believe I’ve been blogging for a year now?
 Follow Our Passion officially turned one last week and I couldn’t be more proud of myself.
 I am SO beyond excited about reaching this milestone.
 I shared a delicious, chocolate coffee cupcake recipe with you all last week in honor since you know cupcakes, chocolate and coffee do make everything 10 XXs better!

 I’ve come a long way from those first post.
-When I look back at my photography, the outline….
-I’m a little embarrassed at how little I knew.
-Then I remember how much I learned when I went to my first blogging conference with a month in the blog and I look throughout all my posts.
+When I look back at my photography, the outline… I’m a little embarrassed at how little I knew.
+Then I remember how much I learned when I went to my first blogging conference with a month on the blog and I look throughout all my posts.
 I have to admit the one thing that does stick is my voice, My rambles.
 My weird tales.
-Basically my weirdness still comes out in every post.
+Basically, my weirdness still comes out in every post.
 Haha.
 I am SO proud of that.
 Cause I don’t want my personality to change.
-Even though I have grown so much these last 12 months, Its still me.
+Even though I have grown so much these last 12 months, It’s still me.
 In cozy sweaters and leggings.

 SO cause.
 I love to celebrate.